Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 # Key Lessons Learned

 * A PCAP should be analyzed as a **conversation**, not simply as individual packets.
+* Initial observations should be refined as deeper packet and payload inspection reveals additional evidence.
 * IP addresses provide a starting point but do not independently establish maliciousness.
 * HTTP headers such as `Host`, `Referer`, `Location`, and `Set-Cookie` can provide valuable investigative context.
+* HTTP response bodies can contain important application-level evidence that is not visible in packet summaries.
 * A redirect is not inherently malicious; its significance depends on the surrounding behavior.
+* Correlating multiple artifacts can establish an application flow more reliably than relying on a single packet or indicator.
 * Unknown indicators should remain **unknown** until sufficient evidence exists to classify them.
 * Strong security conclusions come from **correlating multiple sources of evidence** rather than relying on a single artifact.